 The successes of A2D Project are driven by the creativity, commitment, and hard work of people who compose our team.
 Through the leadership of our Board of Trustees, dedication of our management team, and diligence of our project staff, our organization has been able to deliver results that matter to the lives of those whom we partner with.
 We invite you to learn more about the people behind A2D Project.

-Bruce N. Ragas is the Regional Director of the Commission on Population, Regional Population Office 7, an attached agency of the Department of Health.
-He is a lawyer by profession and prior his government service, he has been into private practice of law and was engaged with various non-government organizations that worked on the development issues such as human rights, environment, gender and development, reproductive health and sexual rights.
+Bruce N. Ragas is the Regional Director of the Commission on Population and Development Region VII.
+He is a lawyer by profession and prior to his government service, he has been into private practice of law and was engaged with various non-government organizations that worked on the development issues such as human rights, environment, gender and development, reproductive health and sexual rights.
 Such involvement has exposed him to the intricate works of advocacy, networking and research.
 Aside from earning his degrees of Bachelor of Arts Major in Anthropology from the University of San Carlos and Bachelor of Laws from the University of San Jose Recoletos, Cebu City, he had been a recipient also of a Ford Foundation scholarship on the Program for Development Managers at the Asian Institute of Management, Makati City, Philippines, and Hewlett Packard Foundation scholarship on the fellowship course on International Family Planning Leadership Program at the Public Health Institute through the International Health Program, Sta.
 Cruz, California, in collaboration with School of Public Health, Berkeley, California and Center for Reproductive Health Research and Policy, University of California, San Francisco, California, USA.

 Secretary